Sports Field Planning & Construction Scheduling Process

 Tim West (3:08)

-When would you target any fieldwork or any type of information gathering on what they already have at the property or at the project site?
+When would you target any fieldwork or any type of information gathering on what they already have at the property or project site?

 Clay Schneckloth (3:18)

 Another question that we’ll bring up is some utility concerns.
 Is there electric, water, storm sewer available on-site?
-That definitely affects the budget, and definitely affects the schedule, if we need to work on trying to get storm sewer brought into the site or into where our proposed renovations are going to be at.
+That definitely affects the budget and definitely affects the schedule if we need to work on trying to get storm sewer brought into the site or into where our proposed renovations are going to be.

 Sports field lighting, that’s another component that we like to try and bring up and ask too – if we need to bring in a specific field lighting package for this project or if it’s going to be just more of a rec field without field lighting.
-That definitely has an effect to the construction schedule.
-Also, when we’re dealing with specific products, Tim you’ve dealt with a lot on synthetic turf fields that there’s a temperature-sensitive product that you like to try and get installed.
+That definitely affects the construction schedule.
+Also, when we’re dealing with specific products, Tim, you’ve dealt with a lot on synthetic turf fields that there’s a temperature-sensitive product that you like to try and get installed.

 Tim West (5:05)